-Tightly curled tea threads with tenacity and many silver hairs on that.
+• Tightly curled tea threads exhibit tenacity and are covered with many silver hairs.

-Bitterness is stronger than general pure YiWu tea because of mixed BanPen tea from BuLang tea mountains.
+• Bitterness is more pronounced than typical YiWu teas due to the addition of BanPen tea from BuLang tea mountains.